The Resurgence of Private Offshore Banking.

 The Ease of Opening Offshore Bank Accounts Online

-In the past, many people simply didn’t know how to open an offshore bank account, and finding out how to do so was a time-intensive processes.
+In the past, many people simply didn’t know how to open an offshore bank account, and finding out how to do so was a time-intensive process.
 Before the widespread access and use of the internet, it was difficult to research an offshore bank, choose the right kind of account, get in touch through long-distance phone calls, and then mail the necessary notarized documents to get started.
 Today, the entire process is far simpler thanks to the availability of online bank accounts.

 With a few clicks of the mouse, you can learn more about offshore banks and jurisdictions.
 You can open bank accounts online and even manage your assets from your smartphone or computer.
 Whether you’re at home, at work, or traveling overseas, you can stay on top of your financial holdings.
 There is no question that advances in technology are at least partially responsible for the resurgence of private offshore banking.